Kagebounshin/tictactoe-milestoneProjectNr2/README.md

 ### Surface

+---

 -   ### Design
     - #### Colour Scheme
         - Text Colors

-        The body element of all the pages is set to have the color #000000, Have styles some text across the pages white the colr #ffffff.
+        The text color of all the pages is set to have the color black (#000000).
+On the game pages there are some text styled with the color white (#ffffff).

-        The form at the contact page has the color #212529 set to it's text.
+        The text in the form at the contact page has as more grey (#212529) color set to it.

         <img src="assets/img/img-readme/000000.png">
         <img src="assets/img/img-readme/ffffff.png">